PramodKumarHK89/MipSDK-File-Dotnet-Quickstart/README.md

 ## Summary

-This sample application illustrates using the MIP File SDK to list labels, apply a label, then read the label.
+This sample application illustrates using the MIP File SDK to list labels, apply a label, then read the label in .NET.
 All SDK actions are implemented in **action.cs**.

 ## Getting Started